Anotherspencer1/userlogin/README.md

 # Future Work

-* Add interface to login and registration pages
+* Add some CSS to style the web pages I've added so far.
-* Add database to store user credentials
+* Add functionality to the home page to allow the user to create notes.
-* Integrate pages together to allow seamless transition between them.